Teófilo Gutiérrez: Rosario Central (loan)

 On 6 August 2016, Gutierrez was announced as a Rosario Central player, on loan from Sporting.
 On 20 November 2016, he scored a goal against Boca Juniors in La Bombonera and was sent off shortly afterwards because of his controversial celebration, where he made a gesture across his chest signifying the diagonal slash of River Plate's uniform.
 This was a big deal because River Plate is Boca Junior's biggest rival.
 As a result, he was handed a two-game suspension.

 On 15 December, he played and assisted Marco Ruben in the 2016 Copa Argentina Final, although Rosario lost 4–3 to his former club, River Plate.

 In his last match with the club on 20 June 2017, he scored from the penalty spot and assisted Mauricio Martínez, although he was later sent off in a 3–3 draw to Talleres de Córdoba.

 Return to Atlético Junior

 On 26 June 2017, Gutierrez was signed by his hometown team Atlético Junior on a three-year deal.
 He made his debut in a 3–0 victory against La Equidad, scoring the third goal from the penalty spot.

 He led his team to a Copa Colombia win in 2017, scoring in the second leg of the finals against Independiente Medellín.
 The next season, he scored against Independiente Medellin again, this time in the 2018 Finalizacion tournament.
 The match finished in a 4–1 victory for Junior and although Junior lost the second leg 3–1, they still won the title due to a 5–4 aggregate score.

-Junior also won the 2019 Apertura after beating Deportivo Pasto on penalties, completing a "bicampeonato" (two-time consecutive champion), with Gutierrez playing in both legs.
+On 5 June 2019, he scored and assisted in a 3–2 victory against Atletico Nacional, helping Junior make the finals.
+Gutierrez played both legs in the 2019 Apertura finals after beating Deportivo Pasto on penalties, completing a "bicampeonato" (two-time consecutive champion).
 He left the club in July 2021.